-- In the first instance, a letter of warning will be sent to the parents of the pupil, informing them of the truancy and stating that any future occurrences could result in further action being taken. - If any further truancy occurs, then the school will consider issuing a penalty notice. - A penalty notice will be issued where there is overt truancy, inappropriate parentally condoned absence, excessive holidays in term-time and persistent late arrival at school.
+• In the first instance, a letter of warning will be sent to the parents of the pupil, informing them of the truancy and stating that any future occurrences could result in further action being taken.

+- If any further truancy occurs, then the school will consider issuing a penalty notice. - A penalty notice will be considered where there is overt truancy, inappropriate parentally condoned absence, excessive holidays in term-time and persistent late arrival at school.
+The national threshold is 10 unauthorised sessions in a rolling period of 10 school weeks.